MaenoRyuko/AndroidAdvancePush/readme.md

 ---
 ## Preparation
-Register with one of the following account
+Register with one of the following accounts
 - Registration with SNS ID（credit card payment）*Available for free
   - You can register with your SNS account login.
 Facebook, Twitter and Google are available.
   - Register from [Here](https://console.mbaas.nifcloud.com/signup)